 Participants will start to realise that anger is a natural emotion, understand the potential dangers in unresolved anger, and learn how to manage angry emotions constructively.

 In this session, participants will gain a better understanding of assertiveness (including the difference between assertiveness and aggression), discuss the ‘Bill of Rights’, and learn how to maintain safety while being assertive.
 Participants will begin to learn practical ways of being assertive.
 These issues may be addressed either in one session, or in two, depending on the time available and the needs of the women in the group.

-Following on from previous sessions, participants will gain a better understanding of why it is difficult to make and refuse requests, earn how to make and refuse requests, and to deal assertively with authority figures.
-This session may, be combined with Session 10.
+Following on from previous sessions, participants will gain a better understanding of why it is difficult to make and refuse requests, learn how to make and refuse requests, and to deal assertively with authority figures.
+This session may be combined with Session 10.